 Ashwagandha is used to restore male libido, cure impotence and increase male fertility.
-In India and Southern Asia it is commonly used as a male sex tonic.
-Research has proven that herb has a direct spermatogenic influence and increasing testosterone levels.
+In India and Southern Asia, it is commonly used as a male sex tonic.
+Research has proven that it has a direct spermatogenic influence and increases testosterone levels.

 Prevent Premature Aging

-How to use Ashwagandha (Nan Fei Zui Jia) and take FULL advantage of it's healing powers!
+How to use Ashwagandha / Winter Cherry (Nan Fei Zui Jia) and take FULL advantage of it's healing powers!

 Find out how to safely use this powerful herb and get specific recipes you can make use of immediately.
 Dive deep into Eastern and Western perspectives about HOW and WHY this herb works.
 Includes uses, benefits, essential oils, gardening tips, and much, much more.